marchemi/mydelcia/README.md

 ### Synology
 #### Prerequisite
-Python3 can be installed via the Synology DSM Installation Center, but pip and virtual are not installed.
+Python3 can be installed via the Synology DSM Installation Center, but pip and virtualenv are not installed.
 ##### Install PIP
 Here is a short how to on how to install pip https://jackgruber.github.io/2021-06-27-install-pip-on-synology/